-Non-operating Revenues (Expenses): Interest and other income and investment loss, consist primarily of interest income and earnings (losses) on assets limited as to use, less amounts charged by the Dormitory Authority of the State of New York ("DASNY") for administrative services associated with Roswell Park's indebtedness, see Note 7.
+Non-operating Revenues (Expenses): Interest and other income and investment gain, consist primarily of interest income and earnings on assets limited as to use, less amounts charged by the Dormitory Authority of the State of New York ("DASNY") for administrative services associated with Roswell Park's indebtedness, see Note 7.

-(Deficiency) Excess of Revenues over Expenses: The consolidated statement of revenues, expenses and changes in net position includes "(deficiency) excess of revenues over expenses."
-Changes in unrestricted net position, which is excluded from (deficiency) excess of revenues over expenses, include grants and contributions for the purchase of capital assets.
+Deficiency of Revenues over Expenses: The consolidated statement of revenues, expenses and changes in net position includes "deficiency of revenues over expenses."
+Changes in unrestricted net position, which is excluded from deficiency of revenues over expenses, include grants and contributions for the purchase of capital assets.